 2. Tết Trung Thu (Mid-Autumn Festival)

-This beautiful festival features children all over buying, or even making lanterns for themselves.
+Coming to the world famous Lantern festival in Ho Chi Minh which is a sight to behold!
+Well, this beautiful festival features children all over buying, or even making lanterns for themselves.
 They can also be seen indulging in activities like lion dances or even setting up food booths selling fruits, sweets, etc. The idea behind this festival is to bring an animal or person down from the moon.
 Hence, the children lighting lanterns acts as an enlightened path for the animal or person coming down.

 When: 15th day of 8th lunar month